 How to safely use muriatic acid for welding

 Muriatic acid was extensively used in domestic cleaning and many people are familiar with it.
-If you decide to use it on galvanized steel, you need to use many safety precautions:
+If you decide to use it on galvanized steel, you need many safety precautions:

 - Since muriatic acid is so harmful, always use it outdoors and away from other people or pets.

-- You need to wear full-body rubber personal protective equipment (PPE) that are acid-resistant.
+- Wear full-body rubber personal protective equipment (PPE) that are acid-resistant.
 The respirator must cover the entire face to protect the eyes, too.
 Furthermore, the respirator needs gas cartridges for chloride vapors.